Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

-In the following sections, we first define the representations for \glspl{mr}, scenarios, and perturbations used in our approach (\cref{sec:representation}).
-Next, we introduce a fitness evaluation framework (\cref{sec:fitness}), which incorporates a joint fitness function~\cite{yang2008large,panait2006archive} for measuring the difference in \gls{mr} violations in complete solutions formed through collaboration between individuals from the two populations, as well as an individual fitness function~\cite{yang2008large,panait2006archive} for assessing each individual's contribution.
-To ensure that every solution remains applicable to real-world conditions, we also incorporate constraints into the search process (\cref{sec:constraint}).
-We then present our method based on constrained \glspl{ccea}, which leverages the defined representations, fitness functions, and constraints to guide the search effectively (\cref{sec:algorithm}).
+In the following sections, we first introduce a fitness evaluation framework (\cref{sec:fitness}), which incorporates a joint fitness function~\cite{yang2008large,panait2006archive} for measuring the difference in \gls{mr} violations in complete solutions formed through collaboration between individuals from the two populations, as well as an individual fitness function~\cite{yang2008large,panait2006archive} for assessing each individual's contribution.
+We then describe how constraints are incorporated into the search process to ensure that all generated solutions remain applicable to real-world conditions (\cref{sec:constraint}).
+Next, we present our constrained \gls{ccea}-based search algorithm, which leverages the fitness functions and constraints to effectively guide the search (\cref{sec:algorithm}).
+Other components of the approach follow our previous approach introduced in \cref{sec:cocomega} and are reused here without modification.
 Finally, we describe the root cause analysis applied to the generated complete solutions, which helps interpret and explain the observed differences in \gls{mr} violations between the two \gls{as} versions (\cref{sec:rca}).